langtonhugh/asreview_irr/README.md

 Tool for assessing the level of agreement between two raters following screening in [ASReview](https://asreview.nl/).
+You can take a look at an example report on [rpubs](https://rpubs.com/langton_/asrlitcompare).

 ## Instructions